Joan Hollobon

-Joan Hollobon OC, (b.
-1920) is a Welsh-born Canadian writer and journalist best known for her progressive medical reporting for Globe and Mail.
+Joan May Hollobon OC, (January 29, 1920 – April 3, 2024) was a Welsh-born Canadian writer and journalist best known for her progressive medical reporting for Globe and Mail.
 She was made an Officer of the Order of Canada (2019) in recognition of her impact on the relationship between medical professionals and the media.

 Early life and education

-Joan May Hollobon on the Isle of Wight in 1920.
+Joan May Hollobon was born on the Isle of Wight on January 29, 1920.
 An only child, she grew up near and attended school in Rhyl, Wales.
-During World War II Hollobon volunteered as a administrative and press officer with the British Red Cross.
+During World War II Hollobon volunteered as an administrative and press officer with the British Red Cross.
 In 1946 she moved to Berlin where she worked as a British secretary for the Allied Control Commission.

 Hollobon first travelled to Canada in 1949 on a visitor's visa but had trouble finding stable employment.
 She left for England, where she worked for Reader's Digest writing letters.
 Returning to Canada in 1951, Hollobon moved to Kirkland Lake, Ontario where she landed a job with the Kirkland Lake Northern News.